mongodb-university/realm-template-apps/other/edge-server/client/README.md

    npm run start
    ```

-   This should open a browser window with the UI where you can perform CRUD
+   This should open a browser window with the UI where you can either bypass
-   operations through the Express server that is connected to the Edge Server.
+   authentication or pass a user's email address and password to the Edge Server.
+After logging in, you can perform CRUD operations through the Express server
+   that is connected to the Edge Server.
 You can open Atlas and see your updates reflected there.

-   If this doesn't open a browser, you can open one and navigate to the following
+   If a browser windwo doesn't open automatically, you can open one and navigate
-   URL to view the React app:
+   to the following URL to view the React app:

    ```
    http://localhost:3000/